dexbol/boomjs/README.markdown

 back-compatible sometimes.

 When the YUI 3.0 release, I scan the source and it's amazing I think.
-Then I clone YUI seed solution and make this, and rewrite it once by once.
+Then I clone YUI seed solution and make this, and rewrite it over and over.
 Of course ,I don't know AMD yet in that time.
 Stupid?
 Maybe.